Observations in TNG: "Datalore"

 "Star Trek IV"

-A close look at the label in HD.
+The label in HD.

 The shot of the USS Enterprise-D (the two-foot model) going to warp is mirror-inverted.
 The shot still is mirror-inverted in TNG-R.